j2kenton/React-Super-Calculator/README.md

 # react-calculator
-Calculator in React.js written (TDD)
+Calculator built in React/Redux designed to be as Intuitive as possible